 - Get 7 to 8 hours of quality sleep every night.
 Lack of sleep increases the stress hormone cortisol, which can worsen brain fog.

 Does histamine intolerance cause brain fog?
 It’s not uncommon for people with histamine intolerance to complain of brain fog.
-And there’s evidence that having too much circulating histamine can trigger brain fog, based on the experience of people with systemic mastocytosis.
+And there’s evidence that too much circulating histamine can trigger brain fog, based on the experience of people with systemic mastocytosis.
 But get a thorough physical and lab work to make sure there isn’t another cause for your brain fog first.
+Also, find out how long it takes histamine to come down after eating a high-histamine food.

 - Theoharides TC, Stewart JM, Hatziagelaki E, Kolaitis G. Brain “fog,” inflammation and obesity: key aspects of neuropsychiatric disorders improved by luteolin.
 Front Neurosci.
 2015 Jul 3;9:225. doi: 10.3389/fnins.2015.00225.
 PMID: 26190965; PMCID: PMC4490655.